SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1020-1-4-ui-improvement-for-ordering-of-complex-properties.md

 version: 1020.1.4
 ---

-Users can arrange the properties in the required order by dragging and dropping them.
+Users can now order the complex property keys by dragging and dropping them using the drag icon which appears on hover.